dazuaz/git-smart-commits/README.md

 **API note:** For GPT‑5 models, the tool uses the OpenAI **Responses API** (recommended in the docs).
 For other models and some OpenAI‑compatible endpoints, it falls back to **Chat Completions**.

 The CLI will:
-1. Read your diffs (staged changes by default; use `--interactive` to be prompted to include unstaged/untracked when both exist)
+1. Choose what to include (staged by default; if only unstaged exists it uses that; use `--interactive` to be prompted when both staged and unstaged exist)
-2. Ask the model for a logical commit plan (1..N Conventional Commits)
+2. Ask the model for either a single squashed commit message (default) or a 1..N commit plan (`--split`)
-3. Show the plan and proposed messages
+3. Show the proposed message(s)
-4. Create 1 squashed commit by default (use `--split` for 1..N commits)
+4. Commit (non-interactive by default; use `--interactive` to confirm)

 **Flags:**
 - `--plan-only` &mdash; print the proposed plan/messages, do nothing